colurw/pandora_NLP/readme.md

 in each document are compressed into smaller feature vectors, where each value in the vector represents a concept (as understood by the computer) in the document.  <br>

-These 'cardinal' concepts are learned by the machine as the most efficient way to distinguish between individual training documents. <br>
+These latent cardinal concepts are learned by the machine as the most efficient way to distinguish between individual training documents. <br>

 Embeddings are created by saving feature vectors emerging at the middle layer